chanzuckerberg/cellxgene-documentation/scExpression/scExpression-documentation.md

 Cell types in the dot plot (rows) are ordered by default with an [algorithm](#Cell-type-ordering) that preserves relationships in the Cell Type ontology (CL).
 Thus cell types from the same lineage are roughly shown consecutively.

 All cell types from a given tissue are shown as originally annotated in the dataset-of-origin.
-This leads to a scenario where parent and children cell types may be present in the dot plot, but they are independent observations and the former is not a superset of the latter (Figure 4)
+This leads to scenarios where parent and children cell types may be present in the dot plot, but they are independent observations and the former is not a superset of the latter (Figure 4).

 <p align="center">
 	<img src="./files/illustration_parent_children.png" width=613 height=263>